 Imagine my surprise when I turned on my PC after returning from our vacation and it kept freezing on me.
 It worked fine before we left!
 I worked with it through two days, trying to figure out why it was performing in what I called a “freeze and thaw” cycle.
 It didn’t act like a virus, so I wondered if my motherboard was going bad.
 The PC is nearly seven years old, and I’ve already replaced the network card, so I called my tech wizard, Jeff.
 His diagnosis was the same.
 We agreed that for not that much more than the price of the motherboard, I could have a new computer and avoid going down the path of replacing one part at a time.

-I hadn’t planned to spend my weekend installing and loading a new computer, but sometimes you have to pull on your Big Girl Panties and do the crummy job.
+I hadn’t planned to spend my weekend installing and loading a new computer, but sometimes you have to pull on your Big Girl panties and do the crummy job.
 The set-up and loading went smoothly; it just took awhile to get everything loaded, the backup data transferred, and everything personalized.

 The new tower is about one-third smaller than the old one and has 4 TB of storage.
 That should be sufficient.
 I went for a 27-inch monitor with a curved screen and it really is easier to see the entire screen when it curves.
 I love it!